featurevisor/featurevisor/docs/integrations/github-actions.md

 ---
 title: GitHub Actions (GHA)
 description: Learn how to set up CI/CD workflows with GitHub Actions for Featurevisor
+ogImage: /img/og/docs-integrations-github-actions.png
 ---

-Set up continuous integration and deployment of your Feaurevisor project with GitHub Actions. {% .lead %}
+Set up continuous integration and deployment of your Featurevisor project with GitHub Actions. {% .lead %}

 Find more info about GitHub Actions [here](https://github.com/features/actions).